RiccardoBiondi/segmentation/README.md

 ## Usage

 ### Single Scan

-Once you have installed you can directly start to segment the images.
+Once you have installed it, you can directly start to segment the images.
-Input CT scans must be in Hounsfield units(HU), gray-scale images are not allowed.
+Input CT scans must be in Hounsfield units(HU) since grey-scale images are not allowed.
 The input allowed formats are the ones supported by SimpleITK.
-If the input is a Dicom series, simply pass the path to the directory which contains the series files, please ensure that in the folder there is only one series.
+If the input is a DICOM series, pass the path to the directory containing the series files.
+Please ensure that the folder contains only one series.
-This will return the GGO and CS labels is as '.nrrd'.
+As output will save the segmentation as *nrrd*.

-To segment a single CT scan, simply run the following command from the bash or PowerShell:
+To segment a single CT scan run the following from the bash or PowerShell:

 ```bash
    python -m CTLungSeg --input='/path/to/input/series/'  --output='/path/to/output/file/'